Analysis of and workarounds for element reversal for a finite element-based algorithm for warping triangular and tetrahedral meshes: The FEMWARP algorithm

 This matrix will be sparse and symmetric positive semidefinite.
-Its nonzero entries correspond to pairs of neighboring nodes in the mesh.
+Its nonzero entries correspond to pairs of neighboring vertices in the mesh.

-Next, let $A_I$ denote the $m\times m$ submatrix of $A$ whose rows and columns are indexed by interior nodes, and let $A_B$ denote the $m\times b$ submatrix of $A$ whose rows are indexed by interior nodes and whose columns are indexed by boundary nodes.
-Let $x$ be the $(m+b)$ vector consisting of $x$-coordinates of the nodes of the initial mesh, where we assume that the interior nodes are numbered first.
+Next, let $A_I$ denote the $m\times m$ submatrix of $A$ whose rows and columns are indexed by interior vertices, and let $A_B$ denote the $m\times b$ submatrix of $A$ whose rows are indexed by interior vertices and whose columns are indexed by boundary vertices.
+Let $x$ be the $(m+b)$ vector consisting of $x$-coordinates of the vertices of the initial mesh, where we assume that the interior vertices are numbered first.
 Then it follows from well-known theory that $[A_I,A_B]x=0$ because any linear function of the coordinates is in the null-space of the discretized Laplacian operator.
 For the same reason, a similar identity holds for the $y$- and $z$-coordinates.
 An equivalent way to write this equation is

 If we divide each row of $[A_I,A_B]$ by the diagonal element in that row, we obtain a linear system whose diagonal entries are $1$'s and whose row sums are $0$'s.
-This means that the $[A_I,A_B]$, thus scaled, expresses each interior nodal coordinate as an affine combination of the neighboring nodal coordinates.
+This means that the $[A_I,A_B]$, thus scaled, expresses each interior vertex coordinate as an affine combination of the neighboring vertex coordinates.
+The sign of these weights is important.
+In particular, in 2D, if the boundary of the original mesh is convex and the weights are nonnegative, it can be shown that there is no element reversal (see Theorem 4.1,~\cite{floater1}).
+These weights are nonnegative if and only if the two angles opposite to each mesh edge sum to at most $\pi$~\cite{floater1}.

 The formation of $A_I$ and $A_B$ is the first step of the FEMWARP method.
 Consider now the application of a user-supplied transformation to the boundary of the mesh.
-We denote the new positions of the boundary nodes by $[\hat{x}_B, \hat{y}_B]$ in two dimensions or $[\hat{x}_B, \hat{y}_B, \hat{z}_B]$ in three.
+We denote the new positions of the boundary vertices by $[\hat{x}_B, \hat{y}_B]$ in two dimensions or $[\hat{x}_B, \hat{y}_B, \hat{z}_B]$ in three.

-The final step is to solve a linear system of equations similar to \eref{eq:aiab} for the new coordinates of the interior nodes.
-We solve \eref{eqn:lastsystem_framework} for $[\hat{x}_I, \hat{y}_I]:$
+The final step is to solve a linear system of equations similar to (\ref{eq:aiab}) for the new coordinates of the interior vertices of $\hat{M}$ on $\hat{\Omega}$.
+We solve (\ref{eqn:lastsystem_framework}) for $[\hat{x}_I, \hat{y}_I]:$

 or the analog in three dimensions.
+Due to the similarity requirement, the mesh topology of $\hat{M}$ is the same as that of $M$.
+Hence $\hat{M}$ is fully specified after solving (\ref{eqn:lastsystem_framework}).
 This concludes the description of FEMWARP.